 Block Placements

-The final ten week placement, taking place at the end of Term 2 and throughout Term 3, provides the opportunity for trainees, working in a class on their own with their mentor, to gain further classroom experience and to confirm that they have reached the required level for the award of Qualified Teacher Status.
+The final ten week placement, taking place at the end of Term 2 and throughout Term 3, provides the opportunity for PGCE students, working in a class on their own with their mentor, to gain further classroom experience and to confirm that they have reached the required level for the award of Qualified Teacher Status.
 There is also opportunity for involvement in a wider range of school activities and extending the experience and education of pupils beyond the conventional classroom context.

 Other Placements